bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 cluster isn't multi-az then restricted ceiling is the same as reported ceiling

 Scale-Up thresholds:
-  * Kafka Connections: The number of connections required by a single Kafka Cluster of Model T
+  * Dinosaur Connections: The number of connections required by a single Dinosaur Cluster of Model T
-  * Kafka Partitions: The number of partitions required by a single Kafka Cluster of Model T
+  * Dinosaur Partitions: The number of partitions required by a single Dinosaur Cluster of Model T

 ### Compute nodes Scale-Up value calculation

-Once KAS Fleet Manager has decided to perform scale up of a data plane's cluster compute nodes, it will try to scale up by the value specified in `.status.resizeInfo.nodeDelta`.
+Once Fleet Manager has decided to perform scale up of a data plane's cluster compute nodes, it will try to scale up by the value specified in `.status.resizeInfo.nodeDelta`.
 If the cluster being scaled is a Multi-AZ cluster and `.status.resizeInfo.nodeDelta` is not a multiple